thantez/ayahday/README.md

 ### Use binary version

-You can Install this for Windows or Linux by provided Installers in `release` section (right side).
+You can Install this for Windows or Linux by provided Installers in `Releases` section (right side).

 or